Song: Ellarum Chollanu from Neela Kuyil (1954)

 Ponnin poothali kettidenam

-Have to buy bouquet
+Have to buy a bouquet

 Cut *mundu